THE Secret to Success | What I Learned from John Wooden

-- Cooperation > Sharing ideas, information, responsibilities, creativity and tasks is a priority of good leadership and great teams.
+- Cooperation > Sharing ideas, information, responsibilities, creativity, and tasks is a priority of good leadership and great teams.
 This is Cooperation.
 (The only thing that is not shared is blame.
-A strong self-confident leader gives credit to others, when deserved, and takes blame.
+A strong self-confident leader gives credit to others, when deserved, and takes the blame.
 A weak leader takes credit and gives blame.)

 - Enthusiasm > The two cornerstones of the coach’s Pyramid of Success, Industriousness and Enthusiasm, provide strength individually but much more strength when combined as one.

 - Self-control > Getting to the top and staying there (somewhat different tasks) present unique and formidable challenges.
 To do either requires great Self-Control.
 This characteristic within the Pyramid of Success addresses the importance of controlling yourself in all areas – avoiding temptations, avoiding emotionalism, avoiding peaks and valleys of effort.

 - Alertness > There is activity going on around us at all times from which we can acquire knowledge if we have Alertness.
 Too often we get tunnel vision and don’t see the full picture which precludes learning things that are available.

 - Initiative > Failure to act is often the biggest failure of all.
 The initiative is the ability to act.
 Simple as that.
 You must prepare thoroughly in all ways.
 If you have done that you must then summon the wherewithal to apply Initiative.